 American Apparel, man, they were for real, as personified in their founder, Dov Charney.

 Vice, meanwhile, like all businessmen with a drug habit, just cleaned themselves up a little and became fabulously successful.
-Vice, though, with its cable channel and HBO shows, is more successful than most, holding a current valuation of around $4 billion.
+With its cable channel and HBO shows, Vice is more successful than most, holding a current valuation of around $4 billion.

 Am Appy, on the other hand, is going out of business.
 It’s a shame, because, honestly they made some good clothes.
 I really like their sweatshirts.